RomchyFCC/JS-Practice/README.md

 I had rewriten the write-along(without actually looking at the source code too much) project from previous course and added more functionality and made it into a project of mine.
 This is the best javascript learning experience so far.

+I've moved this to https://github.com/RomchyFCC/Project01 and will maintain it there.

 ---